Survival Guide: 13 Tips & Tricks to Visiting Disney World During Christmas Break

 5 – Consider and Know How to Book Lightning Lane Access

 While it’s not right for everyone, purchasing Lightning Lane access will let you “skip the line” and give you theoretically give more time during your day.
 During especially busy times, using the Lightning Lane may be a great way to experience certain attractions.
-If you plan to use the new paid Lightning Lane service at the parks, you need to understand and be prepared so you know how and what attractions you want to book for the day.
+If you plan to use the paid Lightning Lane service at the parks, you need to understand and be prepared, so you know how and what attractions you want to book for the day.

 6 – Be Smart About Dining & Be Prepared for Long Waits

 Of course, we first must recommend advanced dining reservations – 60 days in advance.
 If you don’t have an advanced dining reservation, chances are you’ll be unable to walk up to one of Disney’s table service restaurants in the park to dine.
 It is very likely restaurants will not be accepting walk-ins due to the volume of advanced reservations.
 Quick service will be your best option, which can be tricky with the Christmas break crowds.
 Be smart about dining and do your best to dine during off-hours – such as 10 am for lunch or 3 pm for dinner.
 This includes using Mobile Order for quick service.
 Now, many restaurants recommennd the use of the Mobile Order service.
 The earlier you place your order, the better off you will be.
 If your return window is during those prime hours, expect long waits to get your food–up to an hour in some cases.
 Plus, don’t forget about Disney’s many snack kiosks that might be a great option to tide you over until the next meal.
 Mickey pretzels – here we come!